felixlopz/hubrise-test-task/content/apps/carre-pos/en/overview.md

 position: 1
 layout: documentation
 meta:
-  title: Connect Carré POS to HubRise - Overview
+  title: Overview | Carré POS | HubRise
   description: Carré POS overview, reasons for connecting it to HubRise and summary of integrated features.
 Synchronise data between your EPOS and your apps.
 path_override: /
 ---